-- 7.4.13 New Homes Bonus is intended to create a "powerful, simple, predictable and effective incentive" (CLG) to local authorities and communities to facilitate housing growth.
-The scheme match funds average council tax receipts for 6 years following a new house being registered for council tax, or net number of empty homes being brought back into use, with an extra payment for affordable homes. - 7.4.14 New Homes Bonus is not ring fenced, but the Government expects local authorities to work closely with communities affected to understand their priorities for investment and to communicate how the money will be spent and the benefits it will bring.
+7.4.13 New Homes Bonus is intended to create a "powerful, simple, predictable and effective incentive" (DCLG) to local authorities and communities to facilitate housing growth.
+The scheme match funds average council tax receipts for six years following a new house being registered for council tax, or net number of empty homes being brought back into use, with an extra payment for affordable homes.

+7.4.14 New Homes Bonus is not ring-fenced, but the Government expects local authorities to work closely with communities affected, in order to understand their priorities for investment and to communicate how the money will be spent and the benefits it will bring.

-- 7.4.15 Nationally, just under £1 billion of New Homes Bonus over 4 years (2011-2015) is new money.
-Therefore a significant amount will be taken from existing local authority rate support grant.
-Therefore whilst some New Homes Bonus can be spent on new community infrastructure, a significant amount will need to be used to maintain existing facilities. - 7.4.16 The amount of money that New Homes Bonus receives will depend directly on growth levels.
-The Local Plan's target of around 400-500 new homes a year would result in a New Homes Bonus raising about £8 million over the next 5 years, allowing for a 2 year period of economic recovery.
+7.4.15 The amount of money that New Homes Bonus generates will depend directly on growth levels, and the future of the NHB scheme.
+The Local Plan's target of around 400-500 new homes a year would result in a New Homes Bonus raising about £8 million over the next five years, allowing for a two year period of economic recovery.
 In addition, of course, additional dwellings increase the council tax base.
+The NHB scheme is currently the subject of Government review.